Skip to main content

 Learning outcomes

-• Communicate in an effective, sensitive and culturally appropriate way to engage and support families, young children and groups from diverse backgrounds in a partnership approach.
+Essential to your work in this field will be your ability to communicate in an effective, sensitive and culturally appropriate way to engage and support families, young children and groups from diverse backgrounds in a partnership approach.
+As part of your continual professional development, you will also demonstrate responsibility and accountability for professional decisions and resolves challenges through application of critical thinking, reflective practice and a commitment to lifelong learning.

 Career outcomes